onsi/ginkgo/docs/index.md

 Ginkgo's default behavior is to only permute the order of top-level containers -- the specs *within* those containers continue to run in the order in which they are specified in the test file.
 This is helpful when developing specs as it mitigates the coginitive overload of having specs continuously change the order in which they run.

-To randomize *all* specs in a suite, you can pass the `--randomizeAllSpecs` flag.
+To randomize *all* specs in a suite, you can pass the `--randomize-all` flag.
 This is useful on CI and can greatly help fight the scourge of test pollution.

 Ginkgo uses the current time to seed the randomization.
 It prints out the seed near the beginning of the test output.
 If you notice test intermittent test failures that you think may be due to test pollution, you can use the seed from a failing suite to exactly reproduce the spec order for that suite.
 To do this pass the `--seed=SEED` flag.

 When running multiple spec suites Ginkgo defaults to running the suites in the order they would be listed on the file-system.
 You can permute the suites by passing `ginkgo --randomizeSuites`

+#### Marking Specs as Oredered

+You can explicitly tell Ginkgo never to randomize specs within a given container by decorating the container with the [`Ordered` decorator](#the-ordered-decoration).
+Doing so ensures the specs in the container run in the order they appear in.
+This also ensures that the specs in the container are not parallelized with respect to one another.

 ### Repeating Test Runs and Managing Flakey Tests